desertnet/cat-tail/README.md

 Instantiates a new `CatTail` object, which is a `Readable` stream object.
 It will immediately open the files in the given `files` array, reading them in order and pushing them into the stream.
 The `options` argument takes the standard properties for readable streams, plus the following:

   - `start`: Starting byte offset to begin reading from in the first file.
+  - `end`: Byte position in the last file where reading should stop.

 ## Contributing